NoviceStone/Meta-CETM/README.md

 # Meta-CETM

 This is the official implementation for the NeurIPS 2023 paper ***Context-guided Embedding Adaptation for Effective Topic Modeling in Low-Resource Regimes***.
-We have developed an approach that is proficient in discovering relevant topics from only a few documents, and the core idea is to adaptively generate word embeddings semantically tailored to the given task by fully exploiting the contextual syntactic information.
-We hope this will offer an alternative for the text analysis under low-resource scenarios.
+We have developed an approach that is proficient in discovering meaningful topics from only a few documents, and the core idea is to adaptively generate word embeddings semantically tailored to the given task by fully exploiting the contextual syntactic information. <!--We hope this will offer an alternative for the text analysis under low-resource scenarios.-->

 <img src="/display/overview.png" width="672" height="320">